stardot/beebem-windows/README.txt

   0-9          - press and release of a number key
   A-Z          - press and release of a letter key '-=[];'#,./  - press and release of a symbol key
+  \dNNNN       - set inter-keypress delay to NNNN milliseconds.
+                 Note that very low delays can result in loss of presses.

 So, for example, run a tape image using commands such as:
    BeebEm -KbdCmd "OSCLI\s2\STAPE\s2\S\nPAGE=3584\nCH.\s22\S\n" test.uef